hzz0024/hzz0024.github.io/_posts/2020/2020-11-12-outlier_detection.markdown

 See Supplementary Material of Katies's paper for method details [The effect of neutral recombination variation on genome scans for selection](https://gsajournals.figshare.com/articles/Supplemental_Material_for_Lotterhos_2019/7973438)

-In short, for each SNP, the PCAdapt computes a Mahalanobis distance on a vector of z-scores thatcorresponds to the z-scores obtained when regressing a SNP by the K PCs.
+In short, for each SNP, the PCAdapt computes a Mahalanobis distance on a vector of z-scores that corresponds to the z-scores obtained when regressing a SNP by the K PCs.
 The neutralparameterization in this case are the PC axes that describe population genetic structure.
 P-values for each locus are obtained from a chi-squared distribution with K degrees of freedom......The best practice was implemented by using the quasi-independent thinned set of SNPs to estimate the PC axes, and then using these estimate −log10P-values from the regression for all SNPs with MAF > 0.05*

 See Katie's Github for code details [https://github.com/TestTheTests/TTT_RecombinationGenomeScans/blob/master/src/b_Proc_Sims.R](https://github.com/TestTheTests/TTT_RecombinationGenomeScans/blob/master/src/b_Proc_Sims.R)